Consumer Packaged Goods Marketing

-Today, Mr. Whipple now represents the norm: Cartoons, babies, puppies and caring moms dominate the imagery, each conveying a similar message of “We’re soft.”
+Today, Mr. Whipple, while retired, now represents the norm: Cartoons, babies, puppies and caring moms dominate the imagery, each conveying a similar message of “We’re soft.”

 Bordering on the bizarre, Cottonelle has even launched a campaign around the method in which consumers use toilet paper – roll over or roll under – even taking the unprecedented step in recommending all users of toilet paper to roll it over.